 The Online Student Mentors Program will be offering TWO different mentor opportunities.
 One focusing more on navigating the online learning environment and one focusing more on career development and interests.
-You are cordially invited to apply for the spring 2022 semester.
+You are cordially invited to apply for the fall 2022 semester.
 Please read the descriptions below.

 #1 Online Student Mentors: